Skip to main content

 Bergen County has the basements for this.

-Older Bergen County homes — especially in Tenafly, Ridgewood, and Englewood — have basements with fieldstone foundations and cold, stable temperature baselines ideal for wine storage.
+Older Bergen County homes — especially in Tenafly, Ridgewood, and Englewood — have basements with fieldstone foundations and naturally cooler conditions, but envelope and moisture conditions must be verified before designing a wine cellar.
 Newer homes need more active cooling but have the ceiling height for walk-in builds.
 Either way, we design to what your specific basement offers before we quote.

 Questions